revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/10-Pipes.md

-1. What are Pipes in angular?
+1.What are Pipes in angular?
 Explain with an example.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)